j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

 - **MacOS**:
   - Python libraries used for gui and hotkeys (``tkinter`` & ``pynput`` respectively) cause bad errors when used together.
 Thus, gui can be only used for changing settings, but bot itself cannot be run inside gui mode.
-The solution is to use a command line version of the bot which does lack some features, though.
+The solution is to thus use gui version for setting and command line version to run the bot.
   - Mac uses ``16:10`` aspect ratio as a baseline and lacks the support for recommended ``16:9`` resolutions.
-Again, this can be fixed by using the tricks explained above in resolution section, but it's a lot of work.
+Again, this can probably be fixed by using the tricks explained above in resolution section, but it's a lot of work.

 - **Linux/Unix** has not been tested.